Our Boarding School in Kentucky

-Our philosophy of boarding is that the residential life program, within a Christ-centered community, provides experiences and opportunities for directing students toward lives of learning, serving others, and loving God.
-The purpose of a boarding program is to promote the learning of Christ-likeness in the way that students view themselves, others, and the world.
+We believe that a boarding program within a Christ-centered community provides experiences and opportunities for directing students toward lives of learning, serving others, and loving God.
+A boarding program aims to promote the learning of Christ-likeness in how students view themselves, others, and the world.

-Evangelism and Outreach: We will seek to enroll students who will benefit from a positive environment – giving them the opportunity to also seek to emulate positive participation in the Oakdale program.
-Students not professing a faith in Jesus Christ and those having demonstrated difficulties in attaining community standards will be given opportunities to enter a community of faith that embraces the values of the ministry.
+Evangelism and Outreach: We will seek to enroll students who will benefit from a positive environment – allowing them also to strive to emulate positive participation in the Oakdale program.
+Students not professing a faith in Jesus Christ and those having demonstrated difficulties in attaining community standards will be given opportunities to enter a faith community that embraces the ministry’s values.

 These values are practiced in the following ways:

-- Decisions on matters of student admittance, retention, and dorm census are focused on the service to the student and the student’s impact on other students.
+Decisions on student admittance, retention, and dorm census are focused on the service to the student and the student’s impact on other students.

-- Students are given the space, the quiet, and the resources they need in order to study and complete their homework to the best of their ability.
+Students are given the space, the quiet, and the resources they need to study and complete their homework to the best of their ability.

-- The boarding program provides encouragement and opportunity for personal devotional time.
+The boarding program provides encouragement and an opportunity for personal devotional time.

-- Students are exposed to people unlike themselves so that they can learn to appreciate persons of other cultures, races, social standing, and family resources.
+Students are exposed to people unlike themselves to learn to appreciate persons of other cultures, races, social standing, and family resources.

-- The boarding program makes visible the value of living in a community and caring for one another as brothers and sisters in Christ.
+The boarding program shows the value of living in a community and caring for one another as brothers and sisters in Christ.